ayao99/google-homepage/README.md

-Okay, I guess I'm trying to imitate Google's search page, and try to duplicate the results page if I'm up for something more difficult
+Okay, I guess I'm trying to imitate Google's search page, and try to duplicate the results page if I'm up for something more difficult.
+This took me around 3-4 hours to complete.

+I wanted to make my duplicate at least very close to the original, which I think I achieved.
+The only things that I'm missing are the pop of the search bar when you hover over it, and the two icons in the search bar itself.
+This project helped a bit to improve organization and formatting, since it's impossible to make code look nice in Codepen.